uscensusbureau/SABLE/README.md

 ### "S" Series

-This is the original series of SABLE programs for discovering potential new data sources.
+This is the original series of SABLE programs and is used to discover potential new data sources.
 There is an additional Python program used in SABLE named ```pdf2txt.py```.
 It comes with the PDFMiner3K module and is invoked by ```s2_convert.py```.

 | Program              | Purpose                                                  |
 | -------------------- | -------------------------------------------------------- |